 Reasons to choose Wilson Browne

-Today has marked a significant breakthrough for British Firms after the High Court ruled in favour of thousands of UK companies whose Covid-19 business insurance claims had been turned down in their time of need.
+The High Court ruled in favour of thousands of UK companies whose Covid-19 business insurance claims had been rejected.

 In a first of it’s kind since the FCA was established in 2013, this case represents an unusual intervention by a regulator, who has stepped in on behalf of claimants to get clarification on whether a pandemic and government lockdown can be grounds for commencing insurance pay outs.